Teleperformance

-Teleperformance SE (also known as TP) is a French multinational business process outsourcing company founded in 1978 with headquarters in France.
+TP, formerly Teleperformance, is a French multinational business process outsourcing company founded in 1978 with headquarters in France.
 It provides services for debt collection, telemarketing, customer relationship management, content moderation, and communication.

 History

 Daniel Julien created Teleperformance in June 1978, in Paris.
-In 1986, Teleperformance established international subsidiaries in Belgium and Italy.
-Two years later, Teleperformance expanded into Spain, Germany, Sweden and the United Kingdom.
+In 1986, TP established international subsidiaries in Belgium and Italy.
+Two years later, TP expanded into Spain, Germany, Sweden and the United Kingdom.

-Rochefortaise Communication merged with Teleperformance International in 1999 to form S.R.
-Teleperformance.
-This company became Teleperformance in 2006,and shortened its name to TP in 2025.
+Rochefortaise Communication merged with Teleperformance International in 1999 to form S.R. ance.
+This company became Teleperformance in 2006, and shortened its name to TP in 2025.

-In 1992, Teleperformance USA was established, and Asia-Pacific contact centers were set up in the Philippines and Singapore in 1996.
+In 1992, TP USA was established, and Asia-Pacific contact centers were set up in the Philippines and Singapore in 1996.
 The Group expanded in Europe through numerous acquisitions and subsidiaries in Switzerland, Norway, Denmark, Greece, Spain, the Netherlands and Finland.
-From 1998 through 2002, the Teleperformance network expanded into Argentina, Brazil and Mexico.
+From 1998 through 2002, the TP network expanded into Argentina, Brazil and Mexico.

-Teleperformance USA purchased AOL's 400-employee call center in Ogden, Utah, in 2006.
+TP USA purchased AOL's 400-employee call center in Ogden, Utah, in 2006.

-In 2007, Teleperformance acquired a 100% interest in Twenty4help, a European technical support company, and AllianceOne, a US-based accounts receivable management company.
+In 2007, TP acquired a 100% interest in Twenty4help, a European technical support company, and AllianceOne, a US-based accounts receivable management company.
 In 2008, the group's operations and strategy were centralized under the responsibility of Daniel Julien and Jacques Berrebi.
-The same year, Teleperformance acquired The Answer Group.
+The same year, TP acquired The Answer Group.

-In 2010, Teleperformance acquired Scottish outsourcing call center beCogent for £35 million.
+In 2010, TP acquired Scottish outsourcing call center beCogent for £35 million.
 It ceased operations in December 2021 mainly due to the impact of the COVID-19 pandemic and remote work.
-By 2013 Teleperformance had six contact centers in Tunisia.
-In 2013, Teleperformance acquired full control of TLS Contact.
-In 2014, Teleperformance acquired Aegis USA Inc., an outsourcing and technology company in the United States, the Philippines and Costa Rica.
+By 2013 TP had six contact centers in Tunisia.
+In 2013, TP acquired full control of TLS Contact.
+In 2014, TP acquired Aegis USA Inc., an outsourcing and technology company in the United States, the Philippines and Costa Rica.

-In August 2016, Teleperformance purchased California-based LanguageLine Solutions LLC for $1.52 billion from a private equity firm Abry Partners.
+In August 2016, TP purchased California-based LanguageLine Solutions LLC for $1.52 billion from a private equity firm Abry Partners.

-Teleperformance secured multiple United Kingdom government and NHS contracts to operate support services for the public during the COVID-19 pandemic.
-In 2020, Teleperformance launched Teleperformance Cloud Campus in Portugal, with mobile cloud-enabled workstations for virtual onboarding, training, and employee meetings.
+TP secured multiple United Kingdom government and NHS contracts to operate support services for the public during the COVID-19 pandemic.
+In 2020, TP launched TP Cloud Campus in Portugal, with mobile cloud-enabled workstations for virtual onboarding, training, and employee meetings.
 There are currently cloud campus hubs in the Philippines and Mexico.

-In January 2024, Teleperformance completed the acquisition of Majorel, acquiring 99% of the company's shares from Bertelsmann and Moroccan real estate company Saham, in exchange for 3 billion euros and a 4% stake in Teleperformance.
-This led to the launch of Teleperformance's digital consulting arm, TP Infinity, the same month.
+In January 2024, TP completed the acquisition of Majorel, acquiring 99% of the company's shares from Bertelsmann and Moroccan real estate company Saham, in exchange for 3 billion euros and a 4% stake in TP.
+This led to the launch of TP's digital consulting arm, TP Infinity, the same month.

-TP announced a partnership with Sanas, a provider of software that uses AI to adjust a speaker’s accent in real-time, in February 2025.TP also made an equity investment of approximately $13 million in Sanas.
+TP announced a partnership with Sanas, a provider of software that uses AI to adjust a speaker's accent in real-time, in February 2025.
+TP also made an equity investment of approximately $13 million in Sanas.

 TP and Carnegie Mellon University announced a partnership in March 2025 to accelerate AI applied research.

 In June 2025, TP purchased Vancouver-based AI crowdsourcing platform Agents Only.
-The company also launched TP.ai FAB, an AI orchestration platform.
+The company also launched TP.ai, an AI orchestration platform.